Quick Login Instructions for First Time Users

 - Click on the “I don’t remember, reset my password” link

-- Enter your last name (not user name), and then either your social security number or your Colleague ID number.
+- Enter your last name (not user name), and then either your social security number or your Student ID number.

 - After you click the SUBMIT button you will be shown a list of available e-mail addresses that your temporary password can be sent to.
 Choose one.